sanjibg/MoonDocker/HOT_with_docker_capabilities.md

 Brings up an stack named dockerstack using the following parameters:

-1. random_key_name = key pair to be used for the instance
+1. random_key_name = key-pair to be used for the instance

 2. baremetal_flavor = flavor to be used for provisioning the instance

-3. image_id = Image to used for provisioning an instance on which docker will be installed
+3. image_id = Image to be used for provisioning an instance on which docker will be installed.
+This image should have heat-cfntools enabled using DIB

 4. docker_image = Image to be pulled from docker repository to create the container

-Hot Template (docker.yaml):
+HOT Template (docker.yaml):
+NOTE: While using the template, edit the proxy details that needs to be used in your environment.
 ```
     heat_template_version: 2013-05-23
     description: Single compute instance running a Docker container.